hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 	cmake ..
 	make
 	sudo make install
-	# make install is not included in the madronalib README instructions, should potentially be added
+	# make install is not included in the madronalib README instructions, this should potentially be added

 Okay, now that `madronalib` is updated, let's see what new horrors are in store.